zopyx/pp.server/src/pp.server/docs/source/README.rst

 - PDFreactor (www.realobjects.com, commercial)
 - PhantomJS (free, unsupported)

-In addition there is experimental support for generating EPUB document using ``Calibre`` (www.calibre.org, open-source).
+In addition there is experimental support for generating EPUB documents using ``Calibre`` (www.calibre.org, open-source).

 In addition the Produce & Publish server provides a simple conversion